bmgraves/grub2adm/README.md

 grub2 boot options in a simple and pain free way.

+# Installation and usage
+With elevated privledges run the "install.sh" script, this will install all the necessary files. the default install location for the command is "/usr/sbin" this is changable within the install.sh script.

+Currently there are two working features that can be used:

+grub2adm list - Lists all the currently known boot options. grub2adm set-default - This can be used with either a "string" value, or a numerical value as found in the "list" option.

 # Roadmap
 - (COMPLETE) Get working Argument parsing.
-- (IN-PROGRESS) List available boot options in intelligent way.
+- (COMPLETE) List available boot options in intelligent way.
-- (PENDING) Ability to set-default boot options
+- (COMPLETE) Ability to set-default boot options
+- (PENDING)  Set grub2 Password
-- (PENDING) Future Options go here.
+- (PENDING)  List-boot Options